 Scholarly Commons Citation

 Babcock, Hope M., "Reserved Indian Water Rights in Riparian Jurisdictions: Water, Water Everywhere, Perhaps Some Drops for Us" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 511.
+511.